epistrephein/rarbg/README.md

 #### Parameters

 All API calls are performed with parameters defined in `@default_params` unless you override them within a single call.
-Therefore, if you want all API calls to always query for a specific parameter, you can customize the `@default_params` variable.
+Therefore, if you want all API calls to always pass a specific parameter, you can customize the `@default_params` variable.

 ```ruby
 rarbg.default_params